oslokommune/bydelsfakta/README.md

 # Bydelsfakta

-Frontend application for Bydelsfakta at Oslo Kommune which visualizes statistics and data on different topics about the districts in Oslo.
+Frontend application for Bydelsfakta at Oslo kommune which visualizes statistics and data on different topics about the districts in Oslo.

 #### Install dependencies
 Need to install both the dependencies in root folder and the server folder for the backend